AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 2. Extract the zip file and enter the `LayeredFS` folder.

-3. Choose the region folder that matches your 3DS region.
+3. Enter a folder matching your console region.

 4. Copy the `luma` folder to the root of the SD Card.